kartheekmedathati/kartheekmedathati.github.io/_posts/2023-05-23-Perceptual-quality-blog-post-1.md

 *Under construction
-Here's the expanded table with instructions given to human annotators and the number of annotators used for each perceptual image quality estimation dataset:

 | Dataset           | Number of Images | Ratings Metadata                                  | Number of Annotators | Annotator Instructions                                            | License Information                                  | Description and Creation Process                                                                                        |
 |-------------------|------------------|--------------------------------------------------|----------------------|-------------------------------------------------------------------|-------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|